 Figure 1 gives an overview over the structure; all credits involved are ECTS credits.
 For a detailed account of course contents, see Section 4.
-Generally, Fall semesters (usually semesters 1 and 3) have advanced courses in all research areas of the graduate program.
+Generally, Fall semesters (usually semesters 1 and 3) have advanced lectures and labs in all research areas of the graduate program.
 They introduce the topics and cover pertinent results and methods of the respective field.
-These courses come in pairs which alternate over a 4-semester interval, so that all Master students can participate in both versions during their 2-year studies without creating redundancy.
+These lectures and labs come in pairs which alternate over a 4-semester interval, so that all Master students can participate in both versions during their 2-year studies without creating redundancy.
+Typically, lecture and lab of one field are co-requisites of each other.

-The Spring semesters (usually semesters 2 and 4) are dedicated to research seminars, which are attended by M.Sc. and Ph.D. students.
+The Spring semesters (usually semesters 2 and 4) are dedicated to research seminars and projects.
 These seminars drill down on particular topics of interest in the research areas and introduce the students to the state of the art.
-Each student will work out and present an assigned topic from research papers (M.Sc. students) or from original research on the topic (Ph.D. students).
+In the projects, each student will work out and present an assigned topic from research papers or from original research on the topic.

-In their first semester Masters students will need to acquire 27 credits from the core Smart Systems curriculum detailed in Figure 1.
+In their first semester, Masters students will need to acquire 30 credits from three core Smart Systems lectures and labs.
 In some cases, Jacobs University undergraduate courses or courses from other Jacobs University graduate programs can be admitted by the Smart Systems faculty into this category.
-Furthermore, the student needs to acquire 2 credits from attending the EECS seminar.
-Altogether a minimum of 29 credits must be accomplished.

-In the second semester, Master students will take part in three of the research seminars, carrying out guided research projects there.
-This yields the required 27 credits from this category, to which 2 credits from the mandatory participation in the EECS seminar are added.
+In the second semester, Master students will take part in two of the research seminars and projects.
+This yields the required 30 credits.